 |Front Suspension / Wheel Travel||41mm hydraulic telescopic fork/4.9 in|

 |Rear Suspension / Wheel Travel||Horizontal back-link with adjustable spring preload/5.1 in|

 Now the suspension is tuned on the softer side.
 And that results in a comfortable ride over bad roads and undulations.
 But the one thing you need to keep in mind while going over high-speed breakers and deep potholes is a low 130 mm of ground clearance.
 That is not great.

 Ride & Handling

-Even so, our experience of the Kawasaki Ninja 650 tells us that the motorcycle is stable at high speeds.
-And around bends when you dial in the correct preload setting.
+Even so, our experience of the Kawasaki Ninja 650 tells us that the motorcycle is stable at high speeds and around bends when you dial in the correct preload setting.

 Kawasaki Ninja 650 Tires

-The Kawasaki Ninja 650 also gets a set of new Dunlop sport max road sport 2 tires.
+The Kawasaki Ninja 650 also gets a set of new Dunlop sport max road sport two tires.
 That offers a good grip once warmed up.
 However, they could do with a better feel on a wet road.

 Conclusion & Price